 Instead, constantly adjust it and be willing and able to make changes as they arise.
 A static trading plan might work in the beginning, but as conditions change, it will need to account in order to stay relevant.

 The best trading plans are the ones that have been around for a while and which have gone through several market periods and tweaks.
 As you mature as a trader, take your trading plan with you.
 You accumulate new knowledge and skills, so should it.

 If you add or subtract anything, just remember to test it and confirm that it still works.

 When we repeat an action every day, that action gradually becomes so ingrained in our brains that we can subconsciously engage in it.

 Work on your trading plan and learn it every day as if it’s another important part of your routine.
 Developing good habits will only come with time and training.
 A lot of time and training.

 If you wake up one morning and don’t feel like devoting the necessary work to your trading plan, you better find something to motivate you.

-Without a good, well worked out trading plan, the market is likely to eat you up and spit you out.
+Without a good, well-worked-out, and solid trading plan, the market is likely to eat you up and spit you out.
 In times of trouble and in times of prosperity, your trading plan will keep you afloat and able to navigate the constantly changing dynamics of the market.
 So take your time, test, tweak, and most importantly, believe in your trading plan.